braidpool/braidpool/docs/_posts/2021-06-30-can-braidpool-reuse-p2pool-components.md

 ## Miner Payouts with Payment Channels

-In P2Pool, all miners that found a share for a bitcoin block are rewarded in the coinbase of the next bitcoin block the pool finds.
+In P2Pool, all miners that find a share for are rewarded in the coinbase of the next bitcoin block the pool finds.
 The rewards are paid out through the coinbase of the next block.
 The problem is that as more miners find shares, the size of the coinbase transaction keeps growing.
-The increasing size of the coinbase reduces the profitability of P2Pool from finding a block.
-Also miners now have to aggregate their UTXOs for each reward and thus further increases the costs for the miners.
+The increasing size of the coinbase reduces the profitability of P2Pool as the same blockspace could be used by other fee paying transactions.
+Added to that, miners now have to aggregate their UTXOs for each reward which further increases the costs for the miners.

-Chris Belcher first proposed the idea of using Payment Channels in a [BitcoinTalk post](https://bitcointalk.org/index.php?topic=2135429.0) to make payments to miners for their PoW shares, and Braidpool uses Payment Channels to distribute payouts to miners.
+Chris Belcher first proposed the idea of using Payment Channels in a [BitcoinTalk post](https://bitcointalk.org/index.php?topic=2135429.0) to make payments to miners for their PoW shares, and Braidpool uses the constructs descirbed by Chris to use payment channels for distributing payouts to miners.

 This means that Braidpool's coinbase transaction are of a constant size and do not need more blockspace as more miners join the pool.
-It also amortises the costs for miners to spend their rewards earned for PoW shares from multiple blocks.
+The use of payment channels also amortises the costs for miners to spend their rewards earned for PoW shares from multiple blocks.

 ## A Hub For Miner Payouts